G4l43r/lpthw-cn/index.rst

 Learn Python The Hard Way, 2nd Edition
 ======================================

 Welcome to the 2nd Edition of Learn Python the hard way.
-You can visit the companion site to the book at http://learnpythonthehardway.org/ where you can purchase PDF and paper versions of the book.
+You can visit the companion site to the book at http://learnpythonthehardway.org/ where you can purchase digital downloads and paper versions of the book.
 The free HTML version of the book is available at http://learnpythonthehardway.org/book/.

 .. toctree::